 - Issue 8

 VMS are reported missing as the VmMovedRefresherEvent is not received.
 When a virtual machine move event occurs while a host is not in Eventing mode and the virtual machine is in migration state and when the event refresher hooks up there might be a window where no one is listening and the update operation right before listening mode does not receive the change.
-Therefore VMM will not receive these changes until the next Full Refresher which can be as worst as 24 hours.
+Therefore VMM will not receive these changes until the next Full Refresher which can be up to 24 hours.

 Registry type: DWORD